Service Level Management

 No state change

 You can also elect to suspend the SLA timer during certain states of inactivity.
-For example, perhaps if an incident is in the state ‘Awaiting Customer Input’ you don’t want the SLA to breach.
+For example, if an incident is in the state Awaiting Customer Input you may not want that incident to breach the SLA.

 Set Timer Indication Threshold

-Case 1: Sites with different business hours:
+Case 1: Sites with different business hours

-Incident A, within site 'a' has regular business hours Mon-Fri 8:00-17:00.
+Incident A, within site 123, has regular business hours set to Mon-Fri 8:00-17:00.

-Case 2: Incidents with different timezones:
+Case 2: Incidents with different time zones

-We are in Israel 9 am.
+In Israel it is 9 am.

 The sort will be: B, A (since B will breach sooner).

-The display will be out-of-order: B (3h), A (0m)
+But the display will be out of order: B (3h), A (0m)